Ross Tierney

-Ross Tierney is an Irish footballer who plays as a midfielder for Scottish Premiership side Motherwell.
+Ross Tierney is an Irish footballer who plays as a midfielder for League of Ireland Premier Division club Bohemians.

 Club career

 Bohemians

 Tierney spent his youth career with St. Kevin's Boys (which was amalgamated with Bohemians in 2018) from the age of eight.
 Having progressed through the Bohs-SKB U17s and U19s teams, Tierney came to prominence in the second half of the 2019 season with his displays.

 He made his first-team debut in the League of Ireland Cup Quarter Final clash with Cork City in May 2019, scoring the opening goal in a 2–0 win.
 He struck a further three times during his rookie season, hitting the net against UCD, Dundalk and Waterford.

 He made his first ever UEFA Europa Conference League appearance for Bohs against Stjarnan in July 2021 and scored his first European goal against F91 Dudelange two weeks later.

 After notching seven goals and fifteen assists during the 2021 campaign, Tierney, alongside teammate Dawson Devoy and UCD's Colm Whelan, was nominated for the PFAI Young Player of the Year award.